 2. Take the stems with the bouquets attached and submerge them upside-down in ice water for 10 to 20 minutes.
 If you’re just making a few cocktails for you and your roommates, feel free to skip this part.
-But if you’re having guests, this step ensures that the mint is bright and perky, rather than droopy and wilted.
+But if you’re having guests, this step ensures that the mint will be bright and perky when served, rather than droopy and wilted.

 3. Remove the mint bouquets and pat them dry.
-Cut the stems at an angle with a knife and place them cut side-down in a glass of room temperature water.
+Cut the stems at an angle and place them cut side-down in a glass of room temperature water.
 If you’re preparing the mint a day ahead, loosely cover the glass with plastic wrap and store it in the fridge.

 1. Place eight to ten loose mint leaves into the julep cup or glass.
 Pour in the simple syrup and muddle them together gently.

 2. Add the bourbon.
 Add some crushed ice and stir with a bar spoon.

 3. Top with more ice (Joly says not to be shy—the cocktail needs dilution.)
 Spank your reserved mint bouquet to release its oils and nestle it into the julep cup or glass to garnish.

 No Kentucky Derby viewing party is complete without some Southern-inspired fare.
 Here are a few of our favorite ideas to serve your guests: